-Certain legal matters relating to the authorization and validity of the Bonds will be subject to the approving opinions of McGuireWoods LLP, Richmond, Virginia, Bond Counsel, which will be furnished at the expense of the City upon delivery of the Bonds (the "Bond Opinions").
-The Bond Opinions will be limited to matters relating to the authorization and validity of the Bonds and to the tax status of interest thereon as described in the following section.
-Bond Counsel has not been engaged to investigate the financial resources of the City or its ability to provide for payment of the Bonds, and the Bond Opinions will make no statement as to such matters or as to the accuracy or completeness of this Official Statement or any other information that may have been relied on by anyone in making the decision to purchase Bonds.
+Certain legal matters relating to the authorization and validity of the Bonds will be subject to the approval of McGuireWoods LLP, Richmond, Virginia, Bond Counsel, whose opinion or opinions with respect to the Bonds in substantially the forms attached as Appendix C (collectively the "Bond Opinion") which will be furnished at the expense of the City upon delivery of the Bonds.
+The Bond Opinion will be limited to matters relating to the authorization and validity of the Bonds and to the tax status of interest thereon as described in the following sections.
+Bond Counsel has not been engaged to investigate the financial resources of the City or its ability to provide for payment of the Bonds, and the Bond Opinion will make no statement as to such matters or as to the accuracy or completeness of this Official Statement or any other information that may have been relied on by anyone in making the decision to purchase Bonds.
 Certain legal matters will be passed on for the City by the City Attorney, James L. Banks, Esquire.

-TAX MATTERS - SERIES 2009A BONDS
+TAX MATTERS - SERIES 2010A BONDS